bigskysoftware/hypermedia-systems-book/ch09-client-side-scripting.typ

   )[
     - #smallcaps[Software was not supposed to use native toolkits]

-    - #smallcaps[Years of windows ui libraries] yet #smallcaps[no real-world use found] for going lower level than #smallcaps[the Web]
+    - #smallcaps[Years of windows UI libraries] yet #smallcaps[no real-world use found] for going lower level than #smallcaps[the Web]

     - Wanted a window anyway for a laugh?
 We had a tool for that: It was called "#smallcaps[Electron]"